opentrng/opentrng.github.io/docs/emulator.md

 Raw random numbers (RRN) can be emulated using Python scripts based on the [noisy ring-oscillator emulation](#emulate-noisy-ring-oscillators) described in the previous section.

-By specifying the frequencies of the target ring oscillators and selecting a sampling architecture — [ERO](hardware#ero), [MURO](hardware#muro), or CO[COSO](hardware#coso) — the script will generate a file containing the raw random output.
+By specifying the frequencies of the target ring oscillators and selecting a sampling architecture — [ERO](hardware#ero), [MURO](hardware#muro), or [COSO](hardware#coso) — the script will generate a file containing the raw random output.

 ### Elementary RO based TRNG

-For instance, to generate a stream of 1,000,000 bits using the [ERO](hardware#ero) architecture, with the first ring oscillator operating at 100 MHz and a divisor of 1,000 sampling the second ring oscillator at 101 Hz, execute the following command:
+For instance, to generate a stream of 1,000,000 bits using the [ERO](hardware#ero) architecture, with the first ring oscillator operating at 100 MHz and a divisor of 1,000 sampling the second ring oscillator at 101 Hz, run the following command:

 ```
 $ python ero.py -size 1e6 -freq0 100e6 -freq1 101e6 -div 1000 ero.txt
 ```

-Executing this command produces the following output:
+This command produces the following output:

 ```
 Number of bits to generate: 1.00e+06